Overview of mortgage debt

 The Free Legal Advice Centres (FLAC) have published a guide to the Code of Conduct on Mortgage Arrears 2013 (pdf).

 You may wish to get legal advice on your options and on what happens if the mortgage lender takes steps to repossess your home.
 FLAC provides free legal advice from a nationwide network of voluntary advice centres, some of which are based in Citizens Information Centres.

 The Legal Aid Board also provides legal advice, but there is a means test for this.
 As part of the Abhaile scheme mentioned above, the Legal Aid Board operates a panel of solicitors to provide legal aid and advice to people who are at risk of losing their home and are referred by MABS.
-It also operates a “duty solicitor” service to provide court support for insolvent borrowers in repossession proceedings.
+It also operates a duty solicitor service to provide limited court support for insolvent borrowers in repossession proceedings.
 These services are provided for free, under a voucher system.

-Other organisations that provide advice and assistance include the Irish Mortgage Holders Organisation (IMHO), New Beginning, Phoenix Project Ireland and StepChange Debt Charity Ireland.
-IMHO has arrangements with 2 banking organisations – AIB Group and KBC Bank, whereby customers can contact IMHO for direct assistance (free of charge) in dealing with these banks about their mortgage arrears.
+Other organisations that provide advice and assistance include the Irish Mortgage Holders Organisation (IMHO), Phoenix Project Ireland and StepChange Debt Charity Ireland.
+IMHO has arrangements with 2 banking organisations – AIB Group and KBC Bank, where customers can contact IMHO for direct assistance (free of charge) in dealing with these banks about their mortgage arrears.